The complete guide to corporate travel policies

 We can all agree that COVID-19 caused business travel to come to a screeching halt.
 Across most industries, the pandemic impacted client relationships, the ability to gain new clients and caused budgets to get slashed pretty dramatically.

-While this was only one event, many businesses have begun to consider the “what-ifs” of their travel programs should another outbreak of COVID or something else happen.
+While this was only one event, many businesses have begun to consider the “what-ifs” of their travel programmes should another outbreak of COVID or something else happen.
 Crossing our fingers and toes doesn’t cut it, unfortunately.

 There is also the chance of their travel being impacted by a natural disaster.
 We’ve seen it before – earthquakes, tsunamis, volcano eruptions, hurricanes.
 Do you have a plan or policy to aid your team and guide them through the unthinkable?